myrrlyn/oeuvre/why-didnt-orc-cross-road.md

 I took a few more bites of stew, and washed them down with beer.

-"That’s got to be one of their myths,” I muttered.
-“Roads don’t do that..."
+“That’s got to be one of their myths”, I muttered.
+“Roads don’t do that…”

 I paid for my meal and left, thinking about my walk here from Anvil.
-I *had* come across about half the province in three days.
+I _had_ come across about half the province in three days.
 I passed by the Chorrol Road on my way to a bookstore, and happened to see a caravan coming into town, slowing down as they passed under the gate.
 Strangely enough, the guards on foot